geoserver/geoserver/doc/en/user/source/styling/sld-tipstricks/mixed-geometries.rst

 (some are polygons, some are points, etc), and use different styling for different geometry types.

 SLD 1.0 does not provide a clean solution for dealing with this situation.
-Point, Line, and Polygon symbolizers do not select geometry by type, since they can each apply to all geometry types:
+Point, Line, and Polygon symbolizers do not select geometry by type, since each can apply to all geometry types:

 *  Point symbolizers apply to any kind of geometry.
 If the geometry is not a point, the centroid of the geometry is used.
 *  Line symbolizers apply to both lines and polygons.
-For polyogns the boundary is styled..
+For polygons the boundary is styled.
 *  Polygon symbolizers apply to lines, by adding a closing segment connecting the first and last points of the line.

-There is also no standard filter to identify the type of a geometry which could be used in rules.
+There is also no standard filter predicate to identify geometry type which could be used in rules.

-There are a number of possible ways to accomplish styling by geometry type.
+This section suggests a number of ways to accomplish styling by geometry type.
 They require either data restructuring or the use of non-standard filter functions.

 Restructuring the data
 ----------------------

-There are a few ways to restructure the data so that it can be rendered without difficulties using only standard SLD constructs.
+There are a few ways to restructure the data so that it can be styled by geometry type using only standard SLD constructs.

 Split the table
 ^^^^^^^^^^^^^^^

-The first and obvious one is to split the table into a set of separate ones, each one containing a single geometry type.
-For example, if table ``findings`` has a geometry column that can contain point, lines, and polygons, three tables will be generated, each one containing a single geometry type.
+The first and obvious one is to split the original table into a set of separate tables, each one containing a single geometry type.
+For example, if table ``findings`` has a geometry column that can contain point, lines, and polygons, three tables can be created, each one containing a single geometry type.

 Separate geometry columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^